Your HVAC Expert

-There are two types of warranties in the heating business.
-There is the manufacturers warranty and the contractor’s warranty.
-The manufacturers warranty covers the equipment and all of the parts in it.
-The contractor’s warranty covers the labor costs involved in making the repairs to the equipment and any other work that needs to be done, like sheet metal work, electrical wiring, etc.
+There are two types of warranties in the furnace business.
+There is the manufactures warranty and the furnace contractor’s labor warranty.
+The manufactures warranty covers the equipment and all of the parts in it.
+The furnace contractor’s warranty covers the labor costs involved in making the repairs to the equipment and any other work that was done, like sheet metal work, electrical wiring, etc.

-The Indoor Air Quality (IAQ) products have a separate warranty (usually less) than the heating system, so be aware of that when purchasing them.
+The Indoor Air Quality (IAQ) products have a separate warranty (usually less) than the furnace so be aware of that when purchasing them.

-Some companies have a guarantee that stops the minute they leave your driveway.
+Some companies have a warranty that stops the minute they leave your driveway.
 Or they will say that they’ll give you a 10 year warranty and POOF, they’re gone in 5 years.

-For your own protection, INSIST on a written 100% Guarantee on the Installation Work.
+For your own protection, INSIST on a written 100% Money Back Guarantee on the Installation Work.

-So You May Not Need To Replace Your Heating system after all.
+So You May Not Have To Replace Your Furnace.